dasch-swiss/dsp-tools/docs/file-formats/json-project/caveats.md

-## DSP base resources and base properties to be used directly in the XML file
+## DSP Base Resources and Base Properties to be Used Directly in the XML File

 There is a number of DSP base resources that must not be subclassed in a project ontology.
 They are directly available in the XML data file: